Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 • Calls to undefined variables or functions

-• Identification of ambiguous type areas
+• Identification of ambiguous type usage

 1. Installing mypy